infinitechris/PineBookProArchSetup/README.md

 **Guides used**:
 - [x] [Installing Arch Linux on a PineBook Pro (external storage)](https://www.lorenzobettini.it/2022/12/installing-arch-linux-on-a-pinebook-pro-external-storage/)
      - I follow this guide until I reach the point where a DE is being installed and then move to the itsfoss guide below
-- [ ] [How to Install Arch Linux [Step by Step Guide]](https://itsfoss.com/install-arch-linux/)
-     - I mostly follow this guide for the locale setups.
 - [ ] [How to Properly Install and Setup KDE Plasma on Arch Linux](https://itsfoss.com/install-kde-arch-linux/)
      - I prefer this DE for my use case